Wildest Dreams (Nadine Lustre album)

 Wildest Dreams is the debut studio album of Filipino singer-actress Nadine Lustre.
 It is Lustre's first full-length record, released on October 31, 2020, through Careless Music, six years after her self-titled EP Nadine Lustre (2014), which was released through Viva Records.

-The release of the album was accompanied by a 33-minute visual album featuring a series of music videos for six tracks from the album such as Dance with Danger, White Rabbit, Glow, Ivory, Grey Skies, and Wildest Dreams.
-The visual album was directed by Dominic Bekaert.
+The release of the album was accompanied by a 33-minute visual album featuring a series of music videos for six tracks from the album, directed by Dominic Bekaert.